Augustine of Hippo: Relics

-According to Bede's True Martyrology, Augustine's body was later translated or moved to Cagliari, Sardinia, by the Catholic bishops expelled from North Africa by Huneric.
+According to Bede's True Martyrology, Augustine's body was later translated to Cagliari, Sardinia, by the Catholic bishops expelled from North Africa by Huneric.
 Around 720, his remains were transported again by Peter, bishop of Pavia and uncle of the Lombard king Liutprand, to the church of San Pietro in Ciel d'Oro in Pavia, to save them from frequent coastal raids by Saracens.
-In January 1327, Pope John XXII issued the papal bull Veneranda Santorum Patrum, in which he appointed the Augustinians guardians of the tomb of Augustine (called Arca), which was remade in 1362 and elaborately carved with bas-reliefs of scenes from Augustine's life, created by Giovanni di Balduccio.
+In January 1327, Pope John XXII issued the papal bull Veneranda Santorum Patrum, appointing the Augustinians guardians of the tomb of Augustine, called the Arca.
+It was remade in 1362 and elaborately carved with bas-reliefs of scenes from Augustine's life, created by Giovanni di Balduccio.